just-buildsystem/bootstrappable-toolchain/doc/COMPILERS.md

 Unfortunately, *musl-cross-make* does not call the `install-strip` target.
 Therefore, we apply manual stripping to achieve reproducibility.

+Additionally, the alternative allocator object [`mimalloc.o`](https://github.com/microsoft/mimalloc) is also built and added to GCC's lib folder.
+Linking it can solve Musl's slowdowns with allocator contention in multithreaded applications.

 ## GCC Musl Static

 Static building is achieved by using the GCC 13.2.0 Musl toolchain